niolabs/docs/docs/installation/windows.md

 > **[info] nio Requirements**
 >
 > **Python version 3.5+**<br />
->    In your terminal (Command Prompt/Developer Command Prompt), type `python --version` to see which version of Python you have installed.
+>    In your Command Prompt, type `python --version` to see which version of Python you have installed.
->    If you don't have Python 3.5+ or have an older version, you can visit the [Python downloads page](https://www.python.org/downloads/).
->    During installation, watch for on option to set your PATH and select it.
->
+>    If you do not have python3.5+, you can install it using Chocolatey.
+Open an **Administratior Command Prompt** (right click on Command Prompt and select 'run as administrator'), and run `choco install python`.

 > **Pip**<br />
 >    Pip is a package management system built for software written in Python.
 We recommend updating to the most recent version.<br />
->    In your terminal (Command Prompt/Developer Command Prompt), type `pip --version` to see which version of pip you have installed.
+>    In your Command Prompt, type `pip --version` to see which version of pip you have installed.
 >    Update to the most recent version with the command: `python -m pip install -U pip`.